ncatlab/nlab-content/pages/739.md

 * [[profinite completion of a group|Profinite completions]] have been extended from groups to homotopy types for the analysis of finitary properties of the homotopy type.
 Various constructions in algebraic geometry lead  naturally to [[profinite homotopy type|profinite homotopy types]].

 * Subclasses of profinite groups are extensively studied.
-For instance, if $p$ is a prime number, a pro-$p$ group is a pro-object in the category of $$-groups.
+For instance, if $p$ is a prime number, a pro-$p$ group is a pro-object in the category of $p$-groups.

 * Pro-p analytic groups have been introduced as an analogue of Lie groups, with certain rings of formal power series replacing differentiable functions.